kuldip-rana/Visitor-Management-System/README.md

 Step 1: Create/Update the File
-In your project folder, create a new file named README.md.

-Open it with Notepad or VS Code.

-Paste the following content exactly:

-Markdown
 # Visitor Management System 🏢

 A .NET-based web application for managing and tracking visitors, featuring OTP verification, automated pass generation, and an administrative dashboard.